Mahadev-Bolde/Choice-techLab/README.md

 # Choice TechLab Employee Dashboard

-A React + Vite admin dashboard for managing employees.
-The app includes authentication, employee listing with search/filter/sort, employee detail view, and a form to add new employees locally.
+A React + Vite admin dashboard for managing employee records with authentication, search, filtering, sorting, pagination, and local persistence.

+## Overview

+This project is a small but complete employee management application built with React.
+It allows an admin to log in, view a list of employees, search and filter data, open employee details, and add new employees locally.

 ## Key Features

-- Admin login with hard-coded credentials
+- Admin login with demo credentials
-- Protected dashboard routes using client-side auth
+- Protected routes for authenticated users only
-- Employee list with:
+- Employee listing with:
   - Search by name or email
-  - Department filter
+  - Department filtering
-  - Sort by name ascending/descending
+  - Sorting by name in ascending or descending order
   - Pagination
-- View detailed employee profile
+- Employee detail view
-- Add new employee form
+- Add employee form with validation
-- Local caching in `localStorage`
+- Local storage support for persistence
-- Remote employee fetch from `https://dummyjson.com/users`
+- Remote data loading from DummyJSON
+- Debounced search for smoother filtering performance

 ## Tech Stack